 Since 2009, Treasury has been responsible for overseeing an estimated \$150 billion of funding and tax relief for programs that provided payments for specified energy property in lieu of tax credits and payments to states for low-income housing projects in lieu of tax credits; grants and tax credits through the CDFI Fund; economic recovery payments to Social Security beneficiaries and others; and payments to U.S. territories for distribution to their citizens.
 While funding for non-Internal Revenue Service (IRS) programs is coming to a close, Treasury must continue to oversee approximately \$27 billion to recipients under Treasury's payments in lieu of tax credit programs - to persons for specified energy properties and to states for low-income housing projects.
-In short, management must continue to enforce award compliance of approximately 95,000 recipients over an extended period of time (5 years from the placed in-service date for the low-income housing project).
+In short, management must continue to enforce award compliance of approximately 95,000 recipients over an extended period of time (5 years from the placed in-service date of the specified energy property and 15 years beginning on January 1 of the year following the placed in-service date for the low-income housing project).
 Additionally, our Office of Investigations has several open matters involving claims for specified energy properties and low-income housing projects.